gfiorav/carto_loves_mac/README.md

 make install
 ```

+If you see an error mentioning jpeg2000 while installing GDAL 2.1, try replacing `JAS_CAST(uchar *, buf)` with `JAS_CAST(unsigned char*, buf)` in frmts/jpeg2000/jpeg2000_vsil_io.cpp, line 212.
+Via http://osgeo-org.1560.x6.nabble.com/gdal-dev-jpeg2000-jasper-error-compiling-gdal-2-1-from-git-release-branch-td5299100.html

 That should be working.
 Now we need to focus on `schema_tiggers`.
 For that, we'll build from source as well.
 We will clone the `pg_schema_triggers` in our workspace and make it:

 ```
 cd ~/Documents/workspace